Tracking Saint Nick’s Sleigh on Christmas Eve - NewsBreak

 Tracking Saint Nick’s Sleigh on Christmas Eve

-(WZVN) — Wondering where Santa could be?
-As we get closer to his arrival, here we have a list of webs for you to track Santa.
+(WBBH) — Wondering where Santa could be?
+As we get closer to his arrival, here we have a list of activities and links for you and your family to track Santa.

 Google has a Santa tracker available with games, music and videos.